 The day the Rolling Stones played in Sunderland - and were deemed 'too scruffy' for Holmeside

-There is no argument that the Rolling Stones are one of the biggest acts in the history of entertainment.
+The Stones really had to tour.
+The band has been one of the world’s biggest for almost 60 years.
+There is no argument that they were, indeed still are, one of the biggest acts in the history of entertainment.

 They are instantly recognisable, have sold hundreds of millions of units and played legendary gigs.
 Venues for these include Wembley, the Tokyo Dome, Altamont, the Mecca Bingo Hall on Holmeside…

 We’re only kidding about that last venue.
-It was actually the Odeon Cinema when the Stones played there; twice one Tuesday, March 9, 1965.
+It was actually the Odeon Cinema when the Stones played there; twice, on Tuesday, March 9, 1965.

 This was not when they were up-and-coming unknowns.
 They had made it.
 Only the Beatles could claim to be bigger.